Edit a Delphinium Layout

 You can add one or more components to a cell to display components in a layout.

 Component tiles can be dragged into cells to display components within your layout.
 Click on a component tile and drag it over a cell.
-As you are dragging, the tile will appear in blue below the mouse.
+As you are dragging, the tile will appear below the mouse.

 When you release the mouse, the component UI will be loaded into the cell.